Pittsburgh Woman Pleads Guilty to Drug Charge

-PITTSBURGH, Pa. ‑ A resident of Pittsburgh, Pa., pleaded guilty in federal court to a charge of violating federal narcotics laws, United States Attorney David J. Hickton announced today.
+PITTSBURGH - A resident of Pittsburgh, Pennsylvania, pleaded guilty in federal court to a charge of violating federal narcotics laws, United States Attorney Scott W. Brady announced today.

-In connection with the guilty plea, the court was advised that from January 2009 to Dec.
-15, 2009, Matthews conspired with others to distribute and possess with intent to distribute 50 to 100 grams of cocaine.
+In connection with the guilty plea, the court was advised that from in and around January 2016, and continuing thereafter to in and around May 2016, Zyhier conspired with others to distribute, and possess with intent to distribute, cocaine, a Schedule II controlled substance.

-Judge McVerry scheduled sentencing for July 29, 2011, at 10:30 a.m.
-The law provides for a total sentence of up to 20 years in prison, a fine of $1,000,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the criminal history, if any, of the defendant.
+Judge Conti scheduled sentencing for July 10, 2018 at 3:30 p.m.
+The law provides for a total sentence of not more than 20 years in prison, a fine not to exceed $1,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history, if any, of the defendant.

 Assistant United States Attorneys Cindy K. Chung and Katherine A. King are prosecuting this case on behalf of the government.